-Overall the Food in the park is passable.
-It’s not great and is never going to win awards, and for anyone who would call themselves a foodie may find it unbearable.
-It is mainly cheap fast food items, fried or grilled and not of the highest quality.
+Overall the food in the park is passable.
+It’s not great and is never going to win awards, and anyone who would call themselves a foodie may find it unbearable.
+It is mainly cheap fast food items, fried or grilled, and not of the highest quality.
 Fortunately, it’s not horrendously overpriced.

 It really isn’t bad food it’s just not great.
 It’s there to fill a hole and get you into the next ride queue.
 And there

 Absolutely.
 There is no overall restriction on bringing food into the park.
 There are a few restrictions on certain things such as Glass containers, Alcohol, and the size of coolers etc… There will also be no facilities to heat food or anything like that.
 But if you want to bring your own food and snack it is absolutely no problem.

 Check here for a full up-to-date list.
 And remember you will have your bags checked so any glass bottles or alcohol could be taken off you or denied access!